csh/lens-island-minimap/README.md

 #### Orthographic

 Orthographic more commonly resembles what many people are familiar with when they think of minimaps.
-Very two dimensional with limited to no-depth.
+Very two dimensional with limited to no depth.

 > [!NOTE]
 > The game's water shader does not work with orthographic mode out of the box.